 - Apply for admission to University of the Southwest as a licensure or certification candidate.
 Application may be made for undergraduate or graduate admission depending on whether the candidate intends to take any graduate-level courses on his or her licensure plan.
 For information on licensure in the Graduate Program, refer to Graduate Policies, Licensure Only Program Admission.
-Graduate policies immediately follow the undergraduate course descriptions in the Catalog. - 2.
-Submit transcripts of ALL previous college work within 30 days of initial enrollment. - 3.
-Complete a Licensure Plan in the School of Education. - To be admitted to the Teacher Education Program (TEP), a "degreed" candidate must: - 1.
-Pass the Basic Skills portions of the New Mexico Teacher Assessments (NMTA). - 2.
-Complete the Teacher Education Packet after passing the Basic Skills part of the NMTA. - 3.
-Submit a letter of recommendation.

-- 4. Successfully complete a TEP admission interview. - 5.
-Maintain a 3.0 in professional Education courses.
+Graduate policies immediately follow the undergraduate course descriptions in the Catalog. - Submit transcripts of ALL previous college work within 30 days of initial enrollment. - Complete a Licensure Plan in the School of Education. - To be admitted to the Teacher Education Program (TEP), a "degreed" candidate must: - Pass the Basic Skills portions of the New Mexico Teacher Assessments (NMTA). - Complete the Teacher Education Packet after passing the Basic Skills part of the NMTA. - Submit a letter of recommendation. - Successfully complete a TEP admission interview. - Maintain a 3.0 in professional Education courses. - Pass the content knowledge portion of the NMTA.